paulapipkin/ABOUT_ME/README.md

 **Project 3 (in progress)**  _[link](https://github.com/paulapipkin/Project_3_IMDB)_

 Evaluating factors that are relevant for the revenue of a movie.
 This dataset collects most relevant information for movies released between 2012 and 2021.
 The features cover information like budget, revenue, ratings, certification and so on.Data was collected through API calls.
-Predictive model still em progress.
+Predictive model still in progress.

 **Cervical Cancer Prediction** _[link](https://github.com/paulapipkin/Cervical_Cancer_Risk-Factor)_